DotHrishi/Python_Projects/README.md

 # Basic_Projects
- This is the collection of my very basic to basic projects.
+ This is the collection of my basic projects and games .